Run a Node

 Slow sync speed:

-• Increase sync-peer-limit to allow more sync peers
+sync-peer-limitto allow more sync peers - Verify

-• Check network connectivity to P2P peers
+sync-fetch-span = 1000in config - Check network connectivity to P2P peers

 API timeouts: